 Imagine the sudden uproar of a chainsaw.
 And if the guy who is carrying it wears a hockey mask too, you know somebody is going to look like a jigsaw puzzle soon…

 If you want to know how to unsettle your reader with your writing style, check out this post about how to write thrilling action scenes.

 Now we are getting into territory that’s neglected way too often.
 Many writers like to forget smell, because when they are busily visualizing their scenes, it just doesn’t come to them naturally.

 But smell can have a huge impact on your reader.
 To be more precise, the memory of the smell you are describing will have a huge impact on her.
 Smell is the sense that is most directly connected to the memory part of our brains (through the so-called “olfactory bulb;” great word, isn’t it?).

 When you think about it, smell is kind of an animalistic sense – think of dogs eagerly sniffing each other’s behinds.
 When you describe the smell of shit, you can be sure to get stronger reactions than when you describe the look or the sound of it…

 Because it’s such an emotional sense, smell can be very sensuous too.
 A stimulating perfume in a love scene will catapult your reader right into the middle of the action.
-They say that lovers can “smell each other.”
+They say lovers can “smell each other.”